ammesonb/ubiquiti-config-generator/README.md

 [![Build status](https://badge.buildkite.com/414a8fa236b1a14336069d992187bf10ebd11f4f579c0f210a.svg)](https://buildkite.com/ammesonb/ubiquiti-config-generator)

 This application will analyze, generate, validate, and deploy configuration changes for Ubiquiti routers based on local configurations.
-The idea behind this is to minimize the possiblity of IP address conflicts, repetitive data entry, and provide visibility into the router configuration history via PRs and deployments.
+The idea behind this is to minimize the possibility of IP address conflicts, repetitive data entry, and provide visibility into the router configuration history via PRs and deployments.
-Each change will generate a full config.boot file and auto-add it to your PR so you can see a full diff of changes to ensure that the output is what you expect, and will be preserved as `.config.boot` in the repository for reference.

-While there are "smart" features provided via a network-firewall-host abstraction, this program can also read from the node.def VyOS configuration files, so anything that can be represented in that structure can also be used here, just without the abstractions.
+To that end, it supports some abstractions plus modular boot files for compositional definitions by converting and merging the abstraction layer into native VyOS equivalents.
+These configurations can be applied to as many devices as applicable.
+The program is also capable of running some VyOS validations as part of the pre-deploy checks, to catch issues prior to attempting to deploy them.

 ----